shivannis/xandr-docs-public/xandr-docs/articles/monetize/segment-modifier-testing-guidelines.md

 - **Optimization**: For performance oriented campaigns, clients must understand how our V7 optimization algorithm works in order to avoid redundancies if their user model will be used in conjunction with our own.
-Xandr optimization uses past advertiser performance against the same pixel/click goal, and performance data against our own inventory definition.
+Microsoft Advertising optimization uses past advertiser performance against the same pixel/click goal, and performance data against our own inventory definition.
 Therefore, a modifier that attempts to take into account the domain:user combination will be